UCLNatSci/2022/NSCI0005/_sources/sequences_and_series/series.md

 other answers are also possible!
 ````

-## Arithmetic and Geometric Progressions
+## Arithmetic and geometric progressions

 We now introduce the arithmetic progression (or the arithmetic sequence) and the geometric progression (or geometric sequence).
 These sequences have the nice property that their series can be found straightforwardly.